- About Us

 Students are educated to the practice of nursing as a care provider, manager and member of the profession.
 Students are educated to deliver patient-centered care as members of an interdisciplinary team in a climate of patient safety, emphasizing evidence-based practice, quality improvement approaches, and informatics.
 The concepts of caring and Christ centered spirituality are viewed as integral foundational aspects of these relationships.
 The discipline of nursing recognizes a commitment to teach and advocate for clients while continually evaluating the effectiveness of nursing care as responsible, accountable professionals.
 Nursing education is supported by a foundation of the sciences and humanities.
 Aided by the use of evidence-based nursing practice, learning experiences in the nursing programs are designed to assist the student in developing psychomotor, affective, inter personal and cognitive skills including clinical judgment which are necessary to make diverse populations and practice settings reflective of current trends in the health care community.

-As a result commitment to life-long learning is promoted.
+As a result, a commitment to life-long learning is promoted.